jun-inoue/orthoscope/README.md

 ---
 ## Citation
-Inoue J. and Satoh N. ORTHOSCOPE: an automatic web tool of analytical pipeline for ortholog identification using a species tree. in prep.
+Inoue J. and Satoh N. ORTHOSCOPE: an automatic web tool of analytical pipeline for ortholog identification using a species tree. in press.
+[MBE](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msy226/5229933).

 ---
 Previous versions: